5 Warning Signs of Fraud and Abuse in Healthcare

 2. Inconsistent Documentation

-Another warning sign of potential fraud or abuse is inconsistency across multiple documents for the same patient.
+Another warning sign of potential fraud and abuse in healthcare is inconsistency across multiple documents for the same patient.
 If a patient’s records have conflicting pieces of information, this could mean that there’s something more going on behind the scenes.

 What to Watch Out For